docker-mailserver/docker-mailserver/docs/content/usage.md

 ??? info "Usage of `setup.sh` when no DMS Container Is Running"

-    We encourage you to directly use `setup` inside the container (for instructions, see `docker exec -ti <CONTAINER NAME> setup help`).
+    We encourage you to directly use `setup` inside the container (like shown above).
 If you still want to use `setup.sh`, here's some information about it.

     If no DMS container is running, any `./setup.sh` command will check online for the `:latest` image tag (the current _stable_ release), performing a `docker pull ...` if necessary followed by running the command in a temporary container: